 Ease of Cleaning

-The effort required to clean the pack's hydration bladder was easy with the dedicated hydration sleeve and quick disconnect tube.
-This pack was on par with other contenders like the Osprey Raptor 10 and the Platypus Duthie A.M.
-10. As with filling, we didn't experience any issues with cleaning and found it quick and easy to dismantle the hydration bladder and shove our hand inside with our favorite cleaning devices.
-We found the Deuter Compact EXP 12 was similar to the Osprey and Platypus packs in regards to cleaning and keeping our microbiology experiments to a minimum.
+The effort required to clean the pack's hydration bladder is easy with the dedicated hydration sleeve and quick disconnect tube.
+This pack is on par with other contenders like the Osprey Raptor 10, Osprey Skarab 18, and the Platypus Duthie A.M.
+10. As with filling, we didn't experience any issues with cleaning and find it quick and easy to dismantle the hydration bladder and shove our hand inside with our favorite cleaning devices.
+The Deuter Compact EXP 12 was similar to the Osprey and Platypus packs in regards to cleaning and keeping our microbiology experiments to a minimum.

 The EXP 12 is your go-to pack for all day mountain adventures whether on your bike or in your trail shoes.
 This pack is a do-it-all pack for trail riders, runners, hikers, and has enough space to function as a respectable general daypack too.
 If you're looking for reliable comfort and don't mind an extra few ounces, this is one to consider.

 While not significantly cheaper, the Deuter Compact EXP 12 is a few dollars less than the Osprey Raptor 10 and the more expensive Platypus Duthie A.M.
-10. While we didn't evaluate long term durability of our packs, this bag seems to be built for the long haul and should last you several years.
+10. While we didn't evaluate long-term durability of our packs, with the exception of the Editors' Choice Platypus, this bag seems to be built for the long haul and should last you several years.
+For a longterm update on the Editors' Choice winner, check out the most recent update at the beginning of the Duthie's review.
 Should you experience any manufacturing issues with the pack, Deuter also provides a limited lifetime warranty.

 If you're someone who spends a lot of time on the trail, riding, hiking, and running and want a long-living pack with all the latest bells and whistles, the Deuter Compact EXP 12 may be your go-to all mountain pack of choice.